mlua-rs/rlua/README.md

   * "Context" or "Sandboxing" support.
 There should be the ability to set the `_ENV` upvalue of a loaded chunk to a table other than `_G`, so that you can have different environments for different loaded chunks.
-  * Benchmarks, and quantifying performance differences with what you would might write in C.
+  * Quantifying performance differences to direct use of the Lua C API.

 Additionally, there are ways I would like to change this API, once support lands in rustc.
 For example: